Integration Point: Analysis

 - Continuous outcomes: Instead of using the default difference of means, you could provide a script for alternative approaches such as the ratio of means or a test from the Wilcoxon-Mann-Whitney family.

-- Binary outcomes: Instead of the default difference of proportions, you could implement methods such as the ratio of proportions, odds ratio, risk ratio, or other suitable measures.
+- Binary outcomes: Instead of the default difference of proportions, you could implement methods such as the risk ratio or other suitable measures.

 - Time-to-Event outcomes: Instead of the default Logrank test, you could include scripts for alternative approaches like the Peto-Peto test, which emphasizes early events, or a restricted mean survival time (RMST)-based test, which describes the mean event-free survival time up to a pre-selected time point.